EESSI/docs/docs/available_software/detail/spglib-python.md

   '@context': https://schema.org
   '@type': SoftwareApplication
   applicationCategory: DeveloperApplication
-  description: Spglib for Python.Spglib is a library for finding and handling crystal
+  description: Spglib for Python.
+Spglib is a library for finding and handling crystal
     symmetries written in C.
   license: Not confirmed
   name: spglib-python